Commandant of the Marine Corps Strategist Program

 The Commandant of the Marine Corps (CMC) has directed development of a six-year pilot program under the cognizance of the Commanding General, Education Command/President, MCU to create a cohort of strategic leaders for service at senior commands and staffs.
-Officers selected for the CMCSP will be assigned to a doctoral program at top civilian universities in the National Capital Region (NCR).
+Officers selected for the CMCSP will be assigned to a doctoral program at top civilian universities primarily in the National Capital Region (NCR).

 The intent is to create a cadre of high caliber officers with doctoral level credentials to serve as strategists in key billets throughout the Marine Corps and the Department of Defense (DOD).
 The end state is the creation of a cadre of experts in strategic affairs within the Marine Corps.

 Candidate programs in the National Capital Region (NCR) within range of a no-cost move to Marine Corps University, Quantico include: American University (School of International Service and School of Public Affairs), George Mason University (School of Public Policy and Government) and Georgetown University.
 Other schools in the NCR and beyond the NCR will be considered on a ase-by-case basis by assessing any fiscal constraints and program timelines.
 Schools and disciplines include programs related to the study of strategy, national security, military history, public olicy, political science, government, and related programs.
 Those interested in Military History programs leading to a PhD would be encouraged to apply to The Ohio State University (OSU) and Texas A&M University (TAMU) as key professors at those graduate schools that have expressed interest in the CMCSP.